 Grandpa_e posted at tractorbynet.com about the hack job his builders did on installing a sliding door on a pole barn.

-The door was installed in such a way that rain could blow over the top of it into the barn.
-The track and trim were also slapped together with little attention to detail.
+They installed the door in such a way that rain could blow over the top of it into the barn.
+They also slapped the track and trim together with little attention to detail.
 The bottom track had just a metal channel with no guides, posts, or wheels to make the door run in the track.

 This property owner was savvy enough to know something wasn’t quite right and contacted his contractor to see about having it redone.
 He was right to be concerned.
 The next day, the door fell off completely!